 - Does the application meet the requirements of CFP? - Completed project narrative in ESA.
-"Please see attached" or other statements of a similar nature are not acceptable. - Narrative: explain the Place, Problem, Project, and Proposed Outcomes. - Is the Community Impact Measures Report completed including the list of contributors? - Is data supplied including references where data was extracted such as census track, city code, etc., to support the food insecurities? - Are commitment letters (preferred) or a detailed solicitation plan attached? - Is sufficient documentation that will explain, within reason, any line items other than food? - Is a copy of the IRS §501(c)(3) IRS Determination Letter attached? - Are any job descriptions for position(s) being paid by the CFP attached? - Is the projected budget correct, and does it match the Budget Justification? - Have any supporting documents that apply to data collection, such as maps or charts, been uploaded - Are photos, drawings, or project descriptions that are not included in narrative identified and included? - Has the completed application been uploaded via ESA?
+"Please see attached" or other statements of a similar nature are not acceptable. - Narrative: explain the Place, Problem, Project, and Proposed Outcomes. - Does the narrative contain justification for addressing COVID-19 Pandemic and Social Justice priorities if applicable? - Is the Community Impact Measures Report completed, including the list of contributors, in the original Microsoft Excel format? - Is data supplied including references where data was extracted such as census track, city code, etc., to support the food insecurities? - Are commitment letters attached? - Have all contributors filed the Electronic Clearance Form for Tax Credits on the Department of Revenue website: www.revenue.pa.gov/taxcredits?
+The clearance worksheet previously submitted via paper submission to DCED will no longer be accepted.
+Please refer to Section II, Part E for instructions related to the Electronic Clearance Form for Tax Credits. - If full commitment has not been obtained is a detailed solicitation plan attached?
+If so, commitments must be firm, and commitment letters submitted to DCED by October 31st.
+Contributors must file their Electronic Clearance Form for Tax Credits by the same date. - Is sufficient documentation that will explain any line items other than food included? - Is a copy of the IRS §501(c)(3) IRS Determination Letter attached?

+- Are any job descriptions for position(s) being paid by the CFP attached? - Is the projected budget correct, and does it match the Budget Justification? - Have any supporting documents that apply to data collection, such as maps or charts, been uploaded - Are all photos, drawings, or project descriptions that are not included in the narrative or otherwise identified and included? - Has the completed application been uploaded via ESA?